Logo

 Johnny Depp was arrested again in 1999 for brawling with paparazi, when the photographers tried to take his picture.

-Johnny Depp allegedly threatened them with a wooden plank when they approached him outside Mirabelle restaurant in central London early on Sunday morning.
+Johnny Depp allegedly threatened them with a wooden plank when they approached him outside Mirabelle restaurant in central London on an early Sunday morning.

 Johnny Depp's attorneys contended that Eckert provoked the alleged assault and therefore "consented to any assault and battery".